-lowa Water
+Iowa Water

-ABI recognizes that water is an important resource, and its availability is important to all lowans.
-Therefore, ABI supports statewide water supply and use planning that addresses the interests of all lowans.
+ABI recognizes that water is an important resource, and its availability is important to all Iowans.
+Therefore, ABI supports statewide water supply and use planning that addresses the interests of all Iowans.
 ABI opposes excessive fees that unfairly discriminate against industry versus other users.
-Because lowa's water resources are owned by the citizens and the uses are to benefit all lowans, water resource planning and adequate staffing should be funded through general fund monies.
+Because Iowa's water resources are owned by the citizens and the uses are to benefit all Iowans, water resource planning and adequate staffing should be funded through general fund monies.

-ABI promotes legislative remedies that do not put business and industry at a competitive disadvantage regionally or nationally. lowa's water quality program should be modified to address the principal sources of water degradation in the state using sound scientific data.
+ABI promotes legislative remedies that do not put business and industry at a competitive disadvantage regionally or nationally.
+Iowa's water quality program should be modified to address the principal sources of water degradation in the state using sound scientific data and promote practical solutions using sound science.